yatw/Savedis/README.md

 **For development**

-Temporarily load the add on to Firefox from [here](about:debugging)
+Temporarily load the add on to Firefox from about:debugging

 Logged console messages from background script do not appear in the web page, but in the (invisible) background page.
 In Firefox, open the background console using `Ctrl + Shift + J`.
 Alert() also has no effect from background.

 **For production**

+Submit the addon to [here](https://addons.mozilla.org/en-US/developers/), [guide](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/Distribution/Submitting_an_add-on)

+Upload the whole project as a zip and download the ```savedis-version-fx.xpi``` file

-Obtain the `savedis.zip` file and follow [instruction](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Distribution_options/Sideloading_add-ons#Using_Install_Add-on_From_File) to load add on to Firefox
+Follow the [Using Install Add-on From File Section] (https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Distribution_options/Sideloading_add-ons#Using_Install_Add-on_From_File) to load the xpi file to Firefox